 Case study: Tubbataha

-Angelique Songco, World Heritage site manager, and the other managers of Tubbataha Reef Marine Park build support for the site by increasing the awareness of its value among the local population, through posters, videos, leaflets and radio commercials.
-There are also educational programmes aimed at schools, including photo exhibits and the distribution of bookmarks and leaflets with messages about the Tubbataha Reef National Marine Park.
+Angelique Songco, World Heritage site manager, and the other managers of Tubbataha Reefs National Marine Park (TRNMP) build support for the site by increasing the awareness of its value among the local population, through posters, videos, leaflets and radio commercials.
+There are also educational programmes aimed at schools, including photo exhibits and the distribution of bookmarks and leaflets with messages about the Tubbataha Reefs National Marine Park.

 In 2003 an event was organized to celebrate the 10th anniversary of inscription as a World Heritage Site.
 More than two thousand people participated including schools, government officials and the general public.
 The success of these public outreach initiatives became evident recently when a vessel entered the marine park to fish illegally.
 Nationals and locals wrote letters to government officials calling for earnest prosecution of the case and local residents even joined rallies to exert public pressure.